ljthom/grocery_list_generator/README.md

 User unzips grocery_list_generator-main into directory of preference

-From directory user runs 'python -m pip install -e .'
+From directory in cmd or terminal user runs 'python -m pip install -e .'

 Starting the application: